Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ## Uploading the distribution archives 1/2

-- Once the distribution archives are created, we want to upload it to the Python Package Index
-- We will use [Twine](https://twine.readthedocs.io/en/latest/) to upload our package to PyPI
+- [Twine](https://twine.readthedocs.io/en/latest/) is a common tool to upload our package to PyPI
+- Why Twine?
-    - Twine is widely used as it securely authenticates the user to PyPI over HTTPS using a verified connection
+    - Secure authentication of the user to PyPI over HTTPS using a verified connection
-    - Its predecessor `python setup.py upload` required careful configuration of the user system and Python version
+    - Its predecessor `python setup.py upload` required careful configuration
-- PyPI offers an alternative index for testing called TestPyPI on which a user can upload and experiment with their package
+    - Encourages users to create distribution files to promote testing before releasing
+- [TestPyPI](https://test.pypi.org/) is a testing instance of PyPI which does not affect the real index
-- It is always a good idea to verify uploading over TestPyPI before uploading to the real PyPI
+- Uploading the distribution to TestPyPI before PyPI is a standard pre-deployment step

 ---

 ## Uploading the distribution archives 2/2

-- Before using TestPyPI one needs an account and a PyPI API Token
+- Before using TestPyPI (or PyPI) one needs an account and a PyPI API Token
 - Account generation is straightforward through a [registration procedure](https://test.pypi.org/account/register/)
 - API Token generation is also [a similar procedure](https://test.pypi.org/account/login/?next=%2Fmanage%2Faccount%2F#api-tokens)
 - The token `__token__` is the username and the token value is the password required for uploading